 - 1. The Company does not have any commodity price risks and commodity hedging activities - 2.
-The Company has not raised fund through preferential allotment or qualified institutions placement as specified under Regulation 32 (7A) - 3.
-The Company has availed certificate from Practicing Company Secretary that none of the directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as directors of companies by the Board/ Ministry of Corporate Affairs or any such statutory authority - 4.
+The Company has not raised fund through preferential allotment or qualified institutions placement as specified under Regulation 32 (7A) of Listing Regulations, 2015. - The Company has availed certificate from Practicing Company Secretary that none of the directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as directors of companies by the Board/Ministry of Corporate Affairs or any such statutory authority - 4.
 The Board has accepted all recommendations of the Committee which is mandatorily required - 5.
-Total ₹17.66 Lakhs paid as fees including out of pocket expenses, by the Company and its subsidiaries on consolidated basis to statutory auditors of the Company and all entities in the network firm/network entity of which the statutory auditor is a part.
+Details of total fees for all services paid by the Company and its subsidiaries, on a consolidated basis, to the statutory auditor and all entities in the network firm/ network entity of which the statutory auditor is a part, are provided in the Notes to accounts forming part of this Annual Report.